Acyclic edge-coloring of planar graphs: $\Delta$ colors suffice when $\Delta$ is large: Reducibility

 Now we prove that $\mbox{length}(B)+\card{\C_{good}(v)}\ge k+2$.
-Note that $k-\card{C_{good}(v)}+2\le 5\nf+\ns(\nf+\ns+1-s)+10s+2$, where $s$ is the number of short bunches with $v$ as a parent.
-This is because each short bunch causes us to remove at most 10 colors, each vertex counted by $\nf$ causes us to remove at most 5 colors, and each counted by $\ns$ causes us to remove at most $\nf+\ns+1-s$ colors.
+Note that $k-\card{C_{good}(v)}+2\le 5\nf+\Mns(\nf+\Mns+1-s)+10s+2$, where \Emph{$s$} is the number of short bunches with $v$ as a parent.
+This is because each short bunch causes us to remove at most 10 colors, each vertex counted by $\nf$ causes us to remove at most 5 colors, and each counted by $\Mns$ causes us to remove at most $\nf+\Mns+1-s$ colors.
 We must show that the right side of the latter inequality is at most $\mbox{length}(B)$.
 In fact, we will show that it is no more than the average length of the long bunches (rounded up).
-Since the number of bunches is at most $\nf+\ns$, we want
+Since the number of bunches is at most $\nf+\Mns$, we want the following inequality to hold.
+On the left, the numerator is a lower bound on the number of vertices in long bunches, and the denominator is an upper bound on the number of long bunches.
+The right side comes from the previous inequality.

 which is implied by